 Although the Environmental Action Plan concerning climate change is targeting emissions directly generated by business activities (Scope 1 and Scope 2), Astellas is also striving to assess emissions produced throughout the entire supply chain (Scope 3).
 We have also set SBTs for GHG emissions from major categories within Scope 3, and are striving to reduce them.
 In addition, we encourage support and cooperation with our measures to reduce GHG emissions, including transactions among our production contractors.
-Scope 3 GHG emissions are currently being calculated.
-(Slated to be disclosed in late August, See the EHS report 2003 for prior-year data.)

-■ Priority Use of Gaseous Fuel
+Priority Use of Gaseous Fuel